Rankings.io Logo Manticore Blue

 The State Bar of California sets the rules for attorney advertising in the state in its Rules of Professional Conduct.
 These rules are in addition to the national attorney advertising rules set out by the ABA.

-California’s current rules went into effect on November 1, 2018, after the CA Supreme Court approved them that May.
-These rules replaced the previous ones governing California Lawyer's conduct from 1992 to 2018.
+California's current rules went into effect on November 1, 2018, after the California Supreme Court approved them that May.
+These rules replaced the previous ones governing California Lawyers' conduct from 1992 to 2018.

 For lawyer websites and other advertisements, look to Chapter 7 of the 2018 Rules.
-These rules correspond to and replace the previous rules found in section 1-400 of the 1992 Rules.
+These rules correspond to and replace the previous rules found in sections 1-400 of the 1992 Rules.

 Rules 7.1 through 7.5 contain important considerations for lawyer advertising.
 This includes lawyers who have websites and engage in law firm digital marketing tactics.